xilohuang/xilohuang.github.io/index.md

 **Hi, I am Xiaolong Huang** *, you can call me Brian.* ~~I love coding all day all night~~

-My motto is from Lao Tzu:
+# My motto is from Lao Tzu:
 > If you are at peace, you are living in the present.

-Git command:
+## how to use Git command:
 ```
 git clone
 git add